brandonrse/S-V-Bingo-Guide/src/content/docs/catch/catch-a-former-titan.md

 This goal requires you to catch either **one** or **two** former titan Pokémon.
 Former titan Pokémon are not just any Pokémon of that Titans species but a special encounter.
-They appear one in-game day after you have defeated their titan forms.
+They appear immediately after you defeated their titan forms.
 You can find them where you first encountered them.
 In order to start the battle, you need to interact with them.

 ## Locations